matthewglasenapp/hla_resolve/README.md

 - Reconstructed phased nucleotide sequences for each HLA gene in FASTA format

 ### Runtime and Required Resources
 Runtime depends heavily on input file size and available compute resources.
-Targeted HLA capture data typically completes in **<15 minutes** using **6 CPUs and 20 GB RAM**.
+Target capture data typically completes in **<15 minutes** using **6 CPUs and 20 GB RAM**.
 Runtime increases for high-coverage WGS datasets, as all reads must be mapped to the human reference genome prior to restricting downstream analysis to the HLA region on chromosome 6.

-Reference genome alignment is the rate-limiting step and is multithreaded, so increasing the thread count with `--threads` provides the largest runtime reduction, particularly for high-coverage WGS inputs.
+Reference genome alignment is the rate-limiting step and is multithreaded, so increasing the thread count with `--threads` provides the largest runtime reduction, especially for high-coverage WGS inputs.
 The default is **6**, or the number of CPUs available if fewer, read from the Slurm allocation where there is one.
 Memory requirements rise with the thread count, so raise the job's memory alongside `--threads`. `--threads` sets the thread count for the tools HLA-Resolve calls directly.
 DeepVariant also parallelizes internally, so on a cluster its CPU use is bounded by the job allocation and not by this flag.

 ## Installation
 ```bash